Kaizen R/W

 • 10 quick-fix rewrites

-• 1 active manuscript at a time
+• 1 active manuscript

 Bring your own key

-• Available to both free and Pro users
+• Works on free and Pro

-• Your key stays in your browser
+• Key stays in your browser

 Your manuscript stays yours.